WebDevBernard/ICBC_E-Stamp_Tool/README.md

 ## Usage

 - Complete the `config.xlsx` Excel sheet

 - Run the `bulk_copy_icbc_tool` to create the main shared folder
+- Always run the `bulk_copy_icbc_tool` on a new empty folder or on a path name that does not yet exist.
+Doing so ensures the script uses the cached “Read” data instead of reopening each PDF, which greatly improves the speed during the copy process.
+- If you have multiple computers with unidentified PDFs, place all of them into a single parent folder and the script will automatically scan that folder and all its subfolders.
-- This will also generate a `log.txt` of all the files that could not be copied and files with no producer two code that were moved
+- A `log.txt` file is also generated, containing a list of any files that could not be copied, as well as files without a producer two code that were moved.

 - The `icbc_e-stamp_and_copy_tool` can be placed on each computer that does ICBC Policy Centre
 - No need to put the `bulk_copy_icbc_tool` on every computer, but keep one as backup incase you ever need to reset the folder